Inheritance: Sell or Rent? The data-driven comparison calculator for your decision

 Scenario 1: The Sale – Quick Liquidity and Its Tax Hurdles

-Speculation tax as a decisive factor
+Speculation tax as a crucial factor

 • Depreciation (AfA): You can depreciate 2% of the building's value annually over 50 years (for buildings constructed after 1924).